irishryoon/TDA_on_lung_ECM/README.md

 # Tutorial: Quick-start on computing topological features

+Please see <a href="https://youtu.be/NVy1eiwraW8">"https://youtu.be/NVy1eiwraW8"</a> for a video tutorial.

 ## 1. Computing persistent homology features

 * The code computes topological features from point cloud data.